Helpful advice on Taking Your Test

 Why you need to take your time

 We get a lot of Home STI Kits returned to our lab with insufficient blood to enable the various tests to be completed.
 Please take time to read the advice on this page, before you attempt your test, and follow all the instructions in your Guidance Notes carefully.
-In addition, try to allow yourself at least an hour to take the test, so that you have the time and space to be able to complete the tests and label your samples slowly and accurately.
+In addition, take your time with the test, and label your samples slowly and accurately.

 How to order another kit

-If your results come back indicating you didn't supply enough blood or the samples leaked in transit or you had an 'Equivocal' result i.e. your test was inconclusive, then in these instances you will need to re-test.
-If you need another kit sent to you within one month of completing your last test, please get in contact with us, by email, using our Contact Page and we'd be happy to get another one out to you.
+If your results come back indicating you didn't supply enough blood, something happened to the sample, or your test was inconclusive, then you may need to re-test.
+If you need another kit sent to you within one month of completing your last test, please get in contact with us, by email (email@example.com) and we'd be happy to get another one out to you.
 If it's been more than a month you should be able to order another kit from our website without any problems.
-Please contact us if you can't.

 Steps to follow to complete your Home STI Test